 There are two types of gold leaf you can use: the Transfer leaf and the Loose leaf.

-If you are using Transfer leaf, take a sheet out of the booklet and place it face down onto the sized area.
-Rub over the back of the backing paper gently, so the gold is released on to the surface.
+If you are using Transfer leaf, take a gold leaf sheet out of the booklet and place it face down onto the sized area.
+Rub over the back of the backing paper gently to release the gold onto the surface.
 You can overlap the leaf for about 2mm, as you keep on gilding to fill in any gaps between the leaves.

 Meanwhile, if you are using loose leaf, lift the gold leaf from the booklet very gently using a gilders tip or a soft brush.
 You can use a gilders mop to tamp the leaf into detailed areas of the moulding.

-Once all the gold leaf is laid, allow the size to dry out beneath the leaf.
+Once you lay all the gold leaf, allow the gilding size to dry out beneath the leaf.
 Lightly brushing over the surface will create a soft burnish or shine on the leaf.

 You can use skewings to touch up any gaps in the leaf.
 Don’t forget to inspect the finished product carefully before sealing.